 Mornings begin now with pink skies at sunrise, and waves gently lapping the shores.
 Evenings wind down to the sound of the loons as the sun dips low along the horizon and eventually disappears into the lake.

-A bumper crop of apples this fall, along with a perennial Perth Fair prize-winning recipe for Applesauce Loaf from “Recipes & Recollections”, filled their lake house with the warm scents of home baking.
+A bumper crop of apples, along with a perennial Perth Fair prize-winning recipe for Applesauce Loaf from “Recipes & Recollections”, filled their lake house with the warm scents of home baking.

 Some of the stories have suggested that Capone himself hid a quarter of a million dollars, between the walls.
-Whether fact or fiction, witnesses, who were around in the 1930s and 40s, claim they saw many long, black limousines and the infamous black Cadillac parked at the home.
-Coincidentally or not, Harris sold the house and moved away within a few weeks after Capone’s death.”
+Whether fact or fiction, witnesses, some of them lifelong residents of Kemptville, who were around in the 1930s and 40s, claim they saw many long, black limousines and the infamous black Cadillac parked at the home.
+Coincidentally or not, Harris sold the house, and moved away within a few weeks after Capone’s death.”

 On a lighter note, one of the popular dancehalls of the 1950s – 70s was known as the Rideau Ferry Inn.
 It was built on the site of what was originally a family home known as ‘Coutts House’.